-Master of Science in Biology: Concentration in Ecology, Evolution and Conservation Biology (EECB)
+Master of Science in Biology: Concentration in Integrative Biology

 General Admission Requirements

 When the department receives this information, the completed file is forwarded to the faculty coordinator of the program area chosen by the applicant.
-The faculty in the program area evaluate the applicant’s file and recommend admission or denial based on the following criteria:
+The faculty in the program area evaluate the applicant’s file, interview students, and recommend admission or denial.
+Applicants should contact each faculty member (via email) whose research fits with your interests, and arrange an individual appointment to discuss opportunities in their laboratories.
+Acceptance is based on the following criteria:

 - Statement of purpose